-Spelling: Spelling and Spelling tests will not be formally introduced until book 1.1.
-Grammar Grammarintroduced will include nouns, verbs, adjectives and simple declarative sentences.
+Spelling: Spelling and Spelling tests will be formally introduced until book 1.1.
+Grammar Grammarintroduced will include nouns, verbs, adjectives and simple sentences.
 Reading Street uses a spiral review approach.
 This means that the above mentioned skills will be revisited multiple times throughout the series.

 Writing Writing begins with the ability to properly print letters and numbers in manuscript form.
 These letters are then manipulated to write words and simple sentences.
 Simple sentences are then combined to tell a story.
 Initially stories will be written using beginning, middle, end.
-As the year progresses and student skills develop, the students will use the Four Square method to writ using first, next, then, last.
+As the year progresses and student skills develop, the students will use the Four Square method to write using first, next, then, last.
 Throughout the year the students will produce a variety of writing pieces: realistic fiction, expository text, poetry, lists, labeling, plays, descriptions, book reports, personal narrative, and more.
 Most writing assignments will be kept in school portfolio.
 At the end of the year it will be compiled and sent home as a keepsake writing portfolio.

 Create your own unique website with customizable templates.